d2l-ai/d2l-en/chapter_introduction/index.md

 i.e., situations where we feed the model a giant dataset containing both the features and corresponding target values.
-You could think of the supervised learner as having an extremely specialized job and an extremely anal boss.
+You could think of the supervised learner as having an extremely specialized job and an extremely banal boss.
 The boss stands over your shoulder and tells you exactly what to do in every situation until you learn to map from situations to actions.
 Working for such a boss sounds pretty lame.